GUI Overview

 Source

 These parameters affect the source of your sound, such as the tuning of each layer or adding a smooth pitch glide between notes.
-You can also choose whether the sound is mono
+You can also choose whether the sound is mono (plays one note at a time) legato (plays one note at a time but allows glide between two notes) or poly (able to play eight notes simultaneously).

 Filter

 Use this to cut out or isolate certain frequency ranges using either a low-pass or high-pass filter.
-Alongside the classic A/D/S/R
+Alongside the classic A/D/S/R envelope controls, you can change the envelope amount and velocity sensitivity of the filter being applied to the signal.

 Amp